 In December 2020, we and an investor entered into a \$6.0 million two-year term loan carrying interest at 8%, or the term loan.
-The term loan is secured by shares in our subsidiaries.
+The term loan was secured by a pledge of shares in our subsidiaries and was repaid in full as of December 31, 2022.